Textures of Neutrino Mass Matrix from $S_4$-flavor Symmetry: Summary and Conclusion

 In this study, we carry out a systematic study of three textures defined by two constraints (one equality and one anti-equality).
 These textures are realizable through the non-abelian group $S_4$.
 We compute the analytical expressions of the A's and B's (Eq. \ref{Coff}) in the general case where all $12$ parameters of the mass matrix are considered, including the unphysical phases.

-We analyse how the unphysical phases can be absorbed by the charged lepton fields in any BSM theory after all symmetry breakings having occurred.
-We also single out the role of the unphysical phases in the definition of any texture, so that all past studies restricted to vanishing unphysical phases case should be looked upon as studies of textures defined not merely by a mathematical constraint, but rather via a mathematical constraint defined on the slice of vanishing unphysical phases, which, in their turn, depend on the parametrization adopted in the analysis.
+We delved into the subtle intricacies the unphysical phases have within the texture studies, although they can be absorbed by the charged lepton fields.
+In particular, we single out the role of the unphysical phases in the definition of any texture, so that all past studies restricted to vanishing unphysical phases case should be looked upon as studies of textures defined not merely by a mathematical constraint, but rather via a mathematical constraint defined on the slice of vanishing unphysical phases, which, in their turn, depend on the parametrization adopted in the analysis.

+We discussed three different definitions of a given texture, that we called ``Mathematical'', ``Specific" and ``Generalized''.
+The `non-physicality' of the first (second) definition originates from it being sensitive to the unphysical phases (PMNS parametrization).
+Only the third definition is insensitive to the unphysical phases and also is independent of the PMNS parametrization.
+Moreover, in model building, the first and the third definitions are relatively easier to realize than the second.
+Regarding phenomenology, and putting aside the unphysical phases, the first and third definitions are equivalent.

 We carried out a complete phenomenological analysis, adopting first the vanishing unphysical phases scenario.
 Here, the analytical formulae for the mass ratios are relatively simple, and we stated the leading order terms in $s_z$ for the neutrino physical parameter $R_\n$ and other measurable parameters.
 Moreover, we could interpret analytically the resulting correlations, by following a simplifying strategy of equating $R_\n$ to zero and looking, numerically and analytically, at the resulting correlations which are similar to the real correlations.
 We found that all three textures accommodate the {\bf IH} ordering, but the texture III also accommodates, in a very narrow band around $\t_{23}\equiv\t_y \approx 50^o$, the {\bf NH} ordering as well.